Convert EPI to SIX

 The SIX file extension, short for "six pixels", is a bitmap graphics format developed by Digital Equipment Corporation (DEC) for their terminals and printers.
 Introduced initially to send bitmap graphics to DEC dot matrix printers like the LA50, SIX later facilitated the transfer of soft fonts to terminals such as the VT220.
 This format encodes images using a series of six-pixel-high patterns, making it efficient for transmitting graphics over 7-bit serial links.
 Rediscovered around 2010, SIX remains in use with modern terminal emulators for tasks like video playback.

-Check the file preview quickly and use EPI to SIX tools if you need to change the conversion settings.
+Check the preview and configure EPI to SIX tools before proceeding.